azothjs/azoth/README.md

 var each;
 for ( var i = 0, l = bindings.length; i < l; i++ ) {
 	each = bindings[i];
-	// binding the section will cause it to create
-	// the instances for each contact in data "context" each.binding.bind( context, each.node );
+	each.binding.bind( context, each.node );
 }